chRyNaN/kapi/README.md

 # kapi

 Kotlin multi-platform API utilities.
-Write your API in Kotlin and generate everything you need.
+Write APIs in Kotlin; generate Ktor bindings and Open API Specs.

 ## Status

-**WIP**
+This project is in an early stage and under active development.
+Breaking changes may occur between released versions.

+## Getting Started

+TBD

+## Defining an API

 ## Inspiration